The pain of hiring, firing

 The price for having our team be a company’s CISO depends on the results of our security assessment of your company and the number of people and hours dedicated to defending your company.
 As all our clients are of different sizes and have different needs, our prices reflect the same.
 If you want an answer now: the price is slightly higher than what you would pay for a full-time CISO because you get more people, more technology, more know-how and experience and a higher quality of service, which does not go on vacation nor could leave you for a higher-paying job.

-Usually, our service is billed annually or monthly, because we essentially become a part of your team and deliver results on a project basis, targeting specific defense objectives.
+Get a Virtual CISO/CISO as a service, instead of spending months searching for a good Information Security Manager.
+Our service is billed annually or monthly, because we essentially become a part of your team and deliver results on a project basis, targeting specific defense objectives.
 But since so many people ask us for the price, we can say that for smaller projects the price is higher and is around $200 an hour.
 For larger projects, where the work is distributed over a long period of time and involves much more billable hours, the price can go as low as $100/hour.
-Virtual CISO rates strongly depend on the project complexity, too – as with all averages, the median is far from the maximum or the minimum rate.
+Virtual CISO consulting services rates strongly depend on the project complexity, too – as with all averages, the median is far from the maximum or the minimum rate.

 From there one could determine the level of maturity an organization is at and build a strategy.

 The goals are identical, but there are some differences and similarities between a CISO and a virtual CISO (vCISO, to shorten it up and match our service name).